-The error messages to be transferred must first be configured with this register.
-If the corresponding enable bit is not set, no error state will be reported to the higher-level system when the error occurs.
+This register must be used first to configure the error messages that have to be transferred.
+If the corresponding enable bit is not set, no error status will be sent to the higher-level system when the error occurs.

 Data type Values Bus controller default setting USINT See the bit structure.
 0